-To demonstrate the difference in the cost, we have compared the costs of life insurance cover for both smokers and non-smokers below.
-We look at the cost of £250,000 over a 25 year term for a 25, 35, 45 and 55 year old.
+To demonstrate the difference in the cost, we have compared the costs of life insurance cover for both smokers and non-smokers below showing you how smoking affects the cost of your life insurance.
+We look at the cost of £250,000 level term life insurance over a 20-year term for a 25, 35, 45 and 55 year old.
 The figures were correct at the time of writing.

 Best life insurance for e-cigarette users